our baptist distinctives

 - Such knowledge enables one to select a church that is faithful to these Biblical truths.

-- It demonstrates the meaning, worth, and significance of the name Baptist.
-General titles that lack identification, such as Christian or Christ and churches labelled community or nondenominational, leave much room for ambiguities and misunderstandings.
+- It demonstrates the meaning and significance of the name Baptist.
+General titles that lack identification, such as Christian and churches labelled community or nondenominational, leave much room for ambiguities and misunderstandings.
 The name Baptist is understood through its distinctives.
 Baptists should be confident that when their name is heard, no ambiguities are left in defining what they stand for.
-Certain Biblical distinctives have distinguished their doctrinal position.
+Certain biblical distinctives have distinguished their doctrinal position.

 - It helps members maintain the Baptist position of their church, preventing digression into unscriptural positions.